lumi-ai-factory/data_management/content/3-2_data_lifecycle.md

 ---

-Q: Why is validation important during data collection and ingestion? (select all)
+Q: Why is validation important during data collection and ingestion?
 - [x] It prevents incomplete, inconsistent, or corrupted data from entering downstream workflows.
 - [x] It helps protect expensive GPU and HPC resources from being wasted on poor-quality data.
 - [ ] It eliminates the need for documentation and metadata later in the lifecycle.